 Exploring is in Andrés’ very nature, and he launched his Maida line as an experimental project where he can play around with different regions, grape varieties, harvesting times, and winemaking methods. ‘de Corte’ wines are blends of at least two varieties.
-In this case, Andrés chose to work with Malbec from Sorocayense (the same fruit that goes into the ‘Maida’ Malbec), Cabernet Franc from La Puntilla, and old-vine Bonarda and Torrontés from Paraje Hilario that both go into the ‘Alfil’ range.
+In this case, Andrés chose to work with Malbec from Sorocayense (the same fruit that goes into the ‘Maida’ Malbec) and old-vine Bonarda and Torrontés from Paraje Hilario that both go into the ‘Alfil’ range.
 As for the name, Maida, it refers to a mountain peak near both the Alfil and Los Dragones peaks in the Andes, a nod to Andrés’ mountaineering passion.

 The grapes were hand harvested and brought back to the cellar for spontaneous in a concrete egg with 75% whole berries and 25% whole cluster.
 After 30 days, the skins were pressed and the wine was sent back to concrete.
 After 10 months, the wine was racked to tank and bottled, unfined and unfiltered, with just 30 ppm sulfur.